Reconnect With Your Voice

 Singing work requires a certain level of mental capacity.
 We need to be patient with ourselves, and have the ability to self-critique without it taking a toll on our self-confidence.
 Wait until you’re feeling brave or back to normal for this kind of singing:

-– Doing longer warm ups and/or technical exercises: working on your voice can be hard work when you’re feeling emotionally all over the place.
+Working on your voice can be hard work when you’re feeling emotionally all over the place.
 You’re much better off to go straight to the song that puts a smile on your face, and come back to warm ups if you feel like singing for longer than a few minutes.
 Don’t thrash your way through a warm up if it’s not working well – skip over it and try something else.

-– Practicing new repertoire or doing dedicated technique work.
 See above – it’s hard work when your emotions are all over the place, because your voice is the instrument of your emotions.
 You know that feeling when you’re trying not to cry, and your voice gets all choked up?
 That’s not a good feeling to be doing technique work on!
 Unless you’re very experienced with working on your voice (and even if you are), we’re our own worst critic and can be very hard on ourselves.
 This can be great for helping us improve our singing, but it can be really difficult on our self esteem when we’re already feeling low.

 Singing work requires a certain mental capacity - like being able to pull faces in the name of technical exercises without thinking you look ridiculous.